An Invitation to Come and Walk with Me

 Thanks to Jody Hyndman for the image at the top of the page.

-When: Approach me with a few dates between now and the end of July, and we will come up with a date together.
+When: Approach me with a few dates between now and snowfall we will come up with a date together.
 I need to stay out of the midday sun and heat, so prefer times before 11 a.m. and after 3 or 4 p.m.
 I love early morning, and early evening can be a great time to explore as well.
+This is less important as we move into fall.

-What: This is a chance for me to share some of my favourite spots with others, to look at wildflowers and wild edibles, pick berries if it’s berry picking season, watch birds, and explore together.
+What: This is a chance for me to share some of my favourite spots with others.
 Past hikes and walks have included time together, as well as time on your own, conversation and silence.
 Hikes can be anywhere from one to eight kilometres long.
-I love wildflowers, and often stop to take time to look at them.
 Some hikes can be on flat land, while most involve some hill climbing and a little bushwhacking.
 For those unable to go far, I know of a few beautiful sitting spots a few steps from a car.
-For those who wish, creating art can be a part of our time together but it does not have to be (go to the bottom of the page for art suggestions).
+For those who wish, creating art can be a part of our time together but it does not have to be.
 Together, we can come up with the walk that is right for you.

 Who: Anyone is welcome.
 I would like to keep numbers small – a maximum of 4 participants at one time.
 I am also happy to hike with just one person.
 We will keep physical distance to the best of our ability.
 I plan to use willow hoops to highlight plants of interest.
 We will travel to the hiking location in separate vehicles.
 Bring your own water, snacks, bug spray, sunscreen.